 import sys, os import csv import re from datetime import datetime, timedelta from bs4 import BeautifulSoup import pandas as pd file_path_html = 'C:/cbc_comments/html/' file_path_csv = 'C:/cbc_comments/data/' file_url = 'https://www.cbc.ca/news/politics/trudeau-carbon-tax-global-1.6233936' file_name = file_url.replace('https://www.cbc.ca/news/','').replace('/','_') + '.html' soup = BeautifulSoup(open(file_path_html + file_name, encoding='utf8').read(), 'html.parser') publish_date_raw = soup.find('time', class_='timeStamp')['datetime'][:-5] publish_date = datetime.strptime(str(publish_date_raw), '%Y-%m-%dT%H:%M:%S') vf_comments = soup.find('div', class_='vf-comments') vf_comment_threads = soup.find_all('div', class_='vf-comment-container') vf_usernames = soup.find_all('button', class_='vf-username') # create comment data list of lists comment_data = [] replies = [] for thread in vf_comment_threads: # children = data_ids.findChildren() # div_data_id = soup.find('div', class_='vf-comment') data_id = thread['data-id'] username = thread.find('button', class_='vf-username').get_text() comment_time_str = thread.find('span', class_='vf-date').get_text().replace('s ago', '') comment_time_int = int(re.sub('[^0-9]', '', comment_time_str)) if 'minute' in comment_time_str: elapsed_minutes = comment_time_int if 'hour' in comment_time_str: elapsed_minutes = comment_time_int * 60 comment_text_raw = thread.find('span', class_='vf-comment-html-content').get_text() comment_time = publish_date - timedelta(minutes=elapsed_minutes) if 'Reply to @' in comment_text_raw: comment_type = 'reply' replied_to_user = comment_text_raw.split(": ",1)[0].replace('Reply to @', '').strip() try: comment_text = comment_text_raw.split(": ",1)[1].strip() except: comment_text = 'no text' else: comment_type = 'parent' replied_to_user = '' comment_text = comment_text_raw.strip() comment_data.append(( data_id, publish_date, comment_time, username, comment_type, replied_to_user, comment_text, file_name.replace('.html', ''), file_url)) df_comment_data = pd.DataFrame( list(comment_data), columns=[ 'data_id', 'publish time', 'comment_time', 'comment_user', 'comment_type', 'replied_to_user', 'comment_text', 'file_name', 'file_url']) df_comment_data.to_csv( file_path_csv + file_name.replace('.html', '.csv'), encoding='utf-8', index=False)

-Now that you have a nice tabular format csv data file you can do Step 6 and open the csv in Excel/Google Sheets or analyse the data using your favourite data visualization tool.
+Now that we have created a nice tabular format csv data file we can analyse the data using your favourite data analysis and visualization tools.